manufacture-dev/manufacture-dev.github.io/content/english/about/_index.md

 definition:
   enable: true

-  content: "**manufacture n. :** in French, represents the place of manufacturing quality products where the know-how of the workforce is essential"
+  content: "**manufacture n.** in French, represents the place of manufacturing quality products where the know-how of the workforce is essential"

 ############################# Inspiration ############################